Alessandro Rossi was the founder of Rivarossi. It all started with a passion

 that used ball bearings in an oil bath.
 The ones that have survived corrosion

 and metal fatigue, have now reached high prices amongst collectors.
 The Rivarossi model showed a notable

-FS type cars.
-These remained cataloged until 1960, when more prototypical ribbed-sided cars produced by
+Italian State Railway FS type cars.
+These remained cataloged until 1960, when more prototypical ribbed-sided cars

 the United States from 1948 to the end of the 1950's was handled exclusively by the Polk

 Brothers - Nathan and Irwin, the founders of Aristo-Craft in New York City.

 In 1950 an initial foray into 'O' gauge production was attempted, but the simple pressed sheet

 metal model of an Italian State Railway 685 FS 2-6-2 steam outline loco with 8-wheel tender that was intended to

 be an economic line toy train targeted at first time buyers did not sell very well.
 1950 also saw Rivarossi

 introduce their 'Minobus' trolleybus system.
 The bus was modelled after the Alfa-Romeo T110AF bus that was commonly